mfruzan/CoreDetector/Manual.md

 ls output/
 ```

 After CoreDetector has completed (~5mins) you will see the final alignment length and find the results in the output folder.
-The concatinated_msa.fa file contains the extracted fasta alignment that can then be used for further analysis.

 Output: